The Initial Degree of Symbolic Powers of Ideals of Fermat Configuration of Points: Introduction

 This work can also be thought of a modest contribution to the theory of Hermite interpolation.
 Specifically, given a set of points $Z = \{ P_1, \ldots, P_s\}$ in a projective space $\PP^n$ and positive integers $m_1,\ldots, m_s$, a fundamental problem in the theory of Hermite interpolation is to determine the least degree of a homogeneous polynomial that vanishes to order $m_i$ at the point $P_i$ for every $i=1,\ldots ,s$.
 This is a very hard problem even when $m_1=\ldots =m_s$.
 In this case when all $m_i$ are the same, thanks to the Zariski-Nagata theorem, the above interpolation problem is the same as asking for the least degree of a nonzero homogeneous polynomial in the $k-$th symbolic power of the defining ideal of $Z$ where $k=m_1=\ldots =m_s$.
 Hence, this work combined with many previous works provide a complete answer to the above question for $Z$ be a Fermat configuration of points in $\PP^2$.
+In order to understand the generating degrees of symbolic powers of $I_n$, we discuss the maximal degree of a set of minimal generators of symbolic powers of $I_n$, denoted by $\omega(I_n^{(m)})$.
+From the description of generating sets in \cite{NagelSeceleanu}, it can be seen that for $n\ge 3$, $\omega(I_n^{(m)}) = m(n+1)$, for $m=kn$ or $m=n-1$.
+By relating with another invariant $\beta(I_n^{(m)})$ that is defined in \cite[Definition 2.2]{HaHu}, we show that $\beta(J) \le \omega(J)$ for an ideal of points $J$ in general and use this to show that for $n\ge 3$, $\omega(I_n^{(m)})= m(n+1)$ for $m \ge n^2-3n+2$.
+It is worth to remark that in the works \cite{Malara2017FermattypeCO}, \cite{MalaraSzpond}, Malara and Szpond also studied the generalization of Fermat configuration in higher dimension to provide more counterexamples to the containment $I^{(3)} \subseteq I^2$.
+It turns out that these ideals share some similar properties to Fermat ideals.
+We will investigate these ideals in $3-$dimensional space with the same questions in the continuation paper \cite{ThaiFermatPlane} in order to keep this paper more concise and focused.
+We work over the field of complex numbers but our results hold over any algebraically closed field of characteristic $0$.